Roughin' it in the great outdoors

 Show your grandson who's the boss

-Tie your tow-hooks to the front
+Tie your two tote-goats to the fronts

-U-Haul trailer full of souvenirs
+U-haul trailer full of souvenirs

 That you buy along the way

-4 Comments
+4 Meanings

 OK, way I take this song is people think they're roughing it in the outdoors (to quote the first line) but really, they have almost all the other modern comodities they're used to, and really aren't roughing it like they think.
 And that they're being just plain old idiots about the environment.